RESEARCH STARTER

 Globalization Today

 Additionally, starting in October 2023, renewed war between Israel and Hamas, a Palestinian political and military organization based in Gaza, heightened regional instability and highlighted the risks that armed conflict posed to global shipping.
-As the conflict continued into the first months of 2024 it spilled over into neighboring countries, including Lebanon.
-In Yemen, where a Shia Muslim opposition group known as the Houthis had been fighting a years-long insurgency against the government, the Houthis began attacking shipping routes in the Red Sea, a critical global shipping lane, as a way to place strain on Israel's economy and express solidarity with Palestinians in Gaza.
-By the end of March 2024, despite airstrikes by the US and other allies of Israel against Houthi operations in Yemen, the Houthi campaign had inflicted economic damage on Israel.
-For example, the Israeli port of Eilat, located on the Red Sea, had experienced an 85 percent drop in shipping activity.
+As the conflict continued, it spilled over into neighboring countries, including Lebanon.
+In Yemen, where a Shiite Muslim opposition group known as the Houthis had been fighting a years-long insurgency against the government, the Houthis began attacking shipping routes in the Red Sea, a critical global shipping lane, as a way to place strain on Israel's economy and express solidarity with Palestinians in Gaza.
+In addition to ongoing global economic impacts, the war heightened geopolitical tensions as the US and others attempted to mediate peace, but fighting continued.

 Bibliography